Eric Khoo: Career

-2015 also saw the release of Khoo's short film, "Cinema", as part of the omnibus, 7 Letters, to commemorate Singapore's 50th year of independence.
-In addition, Khoo released the telemovie "Wanton Mee" on okto in March, before it travelled to the Culinary Zinema section of the 63rd San Sebastian Film Festival in September and the 10th Culinary Cinema programme of the 2016 Berlinale in February, where chefs like Alexander Dressel took turns serving a menu inspired by the programme's films.
-"Wanton Mee", a look at the transformation of Singapore's versatile street food scene, is also screening on Singapore Airlines' inflight entertainment programming.
+2015 also saw the release of Khoo's short film, Cinema, as part of the omnibus, 7 Letters, to commemorate Singapore's 50th year of independence.
+In addition, Khoo released the telemovie Wanton Mee on okto in March, before it travelled to the Culinary Zinema section of the 63rd San Sebastian Film Festival in September and the 10th Culinary Cinema programme of the 2016 Berlinale in February, where chefs like Alexander Dressel took turns serving a menu inspired by the programme's films.
+Wanton Mee, a look at the transformation of Singapore's versatile street food scene, is also screening on Singapore Airlines' inflight entertainment programming.

-In 2016, Khoo collaborated with some of Southeast Asia's most renowned filmmakers as part of an omnibus project commissioned by National Gallery Singapore, “Art Through Our Eyes”.
+In 2016, Khoo collaborated with some of Southeast Asia's most renowned filmmakers as part of an omnibus project commissioned by National Gallery Singapore, Art Through Our Eyes.
 This project brought together – for the first time – filmmakers Joko Anwar (Indonesia), Ho Yuhang (Malaysia), Brilliante Mendoza (Philippines), Apichatpong Weerasethakul (Thailand), and Eric Khoo (Singapore).

 In 2018, Khoo directed Ramen Teh, which stars Seiko Matsuda.
 The film premiered as the closing film of the Culinary Cinema section at the Berlin International Film Festival.
+He also launched the Scream Asia Festival in Singapore.